 Staff told us that the practice valued the contributions made to the team by individual members of staff.
-The whole staff team had annual appraisals, a staff survey and regular supervision and support.
+The whole staff team had annual appraisals and regular supervision and support.
 We saw evidence of completed appraisals in the staff folders.
 These included staff learning and development needs, general wellbeing and aims for future professional development.